KXBN

 KXBN (92.1 FM) is a radio station broadcasting a contemporary hit radio format.
-Licensed to Cedar City, Utah, United States, the station serves the Cedar City / St. George, Utah area.
-The station is currently owned by Townsquare Media.
+Licensed to Cedar City, Utah, United States, the station serves the Cedar City–St. George area.
+The station is owned by Townsquare Media.

 History

 KSUB-FM

 On December 12, 1973, the Federal Communications Commission (FCC) granted a construction permit to the Southern Utah Broadcasting Company, owner of KSUB (590 AM), for a new FM radio station in Cedar City.
 The construction process was beset with delays.
 After originally filing to use its AM transmitter site, Southern Utah Broadcasting opted to move the transmitter to Iron Mountain.
 That application took 16 months to be granted, because the company had to assure the FCC that the move further south would not cause impermissible interference to an FM station in Las Vegas, despite being nominally short-spaced to it.

 Construction itself was a difficult process, because there were no utilities or access to the transmitter site; half a mile of power line had to be constructed, alongside a road up the east face of the mountain.
 The biggest problem, however, echoed one faced by its AM sister station nearly four decades prior.
 While the new tower was being put into place using a helicopter, gusty winds tangled the guy lines in the tower, and corrective efforts led to the tower crashing to the ground.
 KSUB-FM finally began broadcasting in November 1976, airing country music.

 The Cedar City outlet was heard in St. George for the first time after securing FCC approval to build a translator there.
 TV translator systems in the region that also relayed FM signals also built translators to carry the station into Millard County and Kanab.
 The station had five translators by January 1985.